tudangrogo/documentation-example-/doc/linux_mac_install.rst

 Step 3.
 Set up the Tools
 ========================

-Aside from the ROGO_ESP32_WILE_SDK, you also need to install the tools used by ROGO_ESP32_WILE_SDK, such as the compiler, debugger, Python packages, etc, for projects supporting OEM WILE device.
+Aside from the ROGO_ESP32_WILE_SDK, you also need to install the tools used by ROGO_ESP32_WILE_SDK, such as the compiler, debugger, Python packages, etc, for projects supporting WILE device.

 .. code-block:: bash

-    cd ~/esp/esp-idf
+    cd ~/esp/rogo-esp32-sdk
     ./install.sh esp32c3

 or with Fish shell

 .. code-block:: fish

-    cd ~/esp/esp-idf
+    cd ~/esp/rogo-esp32-sdk
     ./install.fish esp32c3

-The above commands install tools for OEM WILE device with esp32c3 chip only.
+The above commands install tools for WILE device with esp32c3 chip only.
 Currently Rogo ESP32 WILE SDK only supports ESP32C3, other ESP32 chip platform may also works but will not be guaranteed, functions wise

 .. .. code-block:: bash

-..     cd ~/esp/esp-idf
+..     cd ~/esp/rogo-esp32-sdk
 ..     ./install.sh esp32,esp32s2

 .. or with Fish shell

 .. .. code-block:: fish

-..     cd ~/esp/esp-idf
+..     cd ~/esp/rogo-esp32-sdk
 ..     ./install.fish esp32,esp32s2

 ..
 In order to install tools for all supported targets please run the following command:

 .. .. code-block:: bash

-..     cd ~/esp/esp-idf
+..     cd ~/esp/rogo-esp32-sdk
 ..     ./install.sh all

 .. or with Fish shell

 .. .. code-block:: fish

-..     cd ~/esp/esp-idf
+..     cd ~/esp/rogo-esp32-sdk
 ..     ./install.fish all

 .. note::